A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 Self-paced curricula offer more flexibility.

-Homeschoolers can work faster than normal (for example if a child is gifted or quite academic) or slower than normal (children with medical conditions or special needs).
+Homeschoolers can work faster than normal (for example, if a child is gifted or quite academic) or slower than normal (for children with medical conditions or special needs).

 Check out this list of homeschool curriculum programs that are self-paced: